6-9 October 2019 - Autumn on Vancouver Island

 The group will meet and greet in Courtenay, at 6 pm, before heading out for our first photo session in the field.

 Exploration of the Qualicum region and the Quinsam river.
 Expect long days in order to take advantage of the light, take the time to observe the scene and compose your images.
 Instructions and critique will be provided throughout the workshop.
 A presentation on photo processing is scheduled in the afternoon of Day 3.

 Last field session in the Comox Valley region.
 The workshop concludes by noon.

-The itinerary can change based on weather conditions and the group’s photographic interests.
+The itinerary can change based on weather conditions, wildlife activity and the group’s photographic interests.
 Participants are expected to be flexible to the group’s needs.

 Limited to 5 participants for a better learning experience